 The audience to benefit most from DM’s unique business models are consumer packaged goods manufacturers who are either reaching capacity managing fulfillment themselves, are currently shipping bulk into brick and mortar retail but need to expand their e-commerce strategy or those looking to ease the pain and expense of selling on Amazon.

 Digital shoppers are spending $734.38 billion online (eMarketer, Feb.
 2018).
 DM’s current integrations with storefront platforms, online marketplaces and retailers like Target, Walmart and Kohl’s allow streamlined omnichannel order fulfillment to these shoppers.
 Inventory is managed by one system at the item level, rather than by pallet or cases across multiple providers, and stock is updated to the various selling channels in real time.
 For manufacturers who started their business with brick and mortar retail relationships, this allows them to maintain a smooth supply chain fulfilling bulk orders to those locations while effortlessly executing a drop-ship, eCommerce sales strategy.

 In a Kenshoo survey of consumers across the USA, Germany, UK and France, 72% of shoppers say they now use Amazon to find products, with 56% indicating they usually look on Amazon first before looking at other sites.
-“Many of our clients who are selling via multiple online stores are also listing product on Amazon.
-With our Seller Fulfilled Prime service, they no longer need to manage to a separate Amazon inventory potentially losing sales are paying long-term storage fees,” said Welchans.
+“Many of our clients who are selling via multiple online stores are also listing products on Amazon.
+With our Seller Fulfilled Prime service, they no longer need to manage to a separate Amazon inventory potentially losing sales or paying long-term storage fees,” said Welchans.